Lisa Reagan, Kindred’s Editor

 On A Mother (of a) Quest…

-On a Mother (of a) Quest for 20 years as an award-winning journalist, activist and nonprofit visionary, Lisa Reagan explores the space between our unsustainable, industrial Old Story and the emerging New Story of what is possible for Cultural Creative families – who are listening to their children, while envisioning and exploring the way forward.
+On a Mother (of a) Quest for 24 years as an award-winning journalist, activist, and nonprofit visionary, Lisa Reagan explores the space between our human family’s unsustainable, industrial Old Story and the emerging New Story of a Wisdom-based, Wellness-Informed Society.
 Lisa is a co-founder of the nonprofit Kindred World and the executive editor of Kindred.
-Her unrelenting passion for our home planet, Earth, and her belief in the unfolding capacities for our human family drive her vision for Kindred, but it is her beloved community of friends, family, and fellow activists who have made the Mother (of a) Quest, below, possible and joyful.
+Her unrelenting passion for our home planet, Earth, and her belief in the unfolding capacities of our human family drive her vision for Kindred, but it is her beloved community of friends, family, and fellow wayfinders who have made the Mother (of a) Quest, below, possible and joyful.